This post may contain affiliate links. Please read my disclosure policy.

 - 1 ½ cups (225 g) whole almonds

 - 8 ounces (225 g) bittersweet chocolate, chopped

 - 4 eggs, separated

-- 1 cup granulated sugar
+- 1 cup (240 g) granulated sugar

-- Cocoa powder
+- Unsweetened Dutch-process cocoa powder

 - Place oven rack in center of oven and preheat to 350°F. Coat bottom and sides of 8-inch springform pan with butter.

 - Pour into cake pan and bake until the top forms a light crust, 35 – 40 minutes —the inside will remain moist when tested with a toothpick.